Médecins Sans Frontières: Search and Rescue in the Mediterranean Sea

-MSF is providing Maritime Search And Rescue (SAR) services on the Mediterranean Sea to save the lives of migrants attempting to cross with unseaworthy boats.
+MSF is providing Maritime Search and rescue (SAR) services on the Mediterranean Sea to save the lives of migrants attempting to cross with unseaworthy boats.
 The Mission started in 2015 after the EU ended its major SAR operation Mare Nostrum, severely diminishing much needed SAR capacities in the Mediterranean.
 Throughout the mission MSF has operated its own vessels like the Bourbon Argos (2015–2016), Dignity 1 (2015–2016) and VOS Prudence (2016–2017).
 MSF has also provided medical teams to support other NGOs and their ships like the MOAS Phoenix (2015) or the Aquarius (2017–2018) and Ocean Viking (2019–2020) with SOS Méditerranée and Mediterranea Saving Humans.
 In August 2017 MSF decided to suspend the activities of the VOS Prudence protesting restrictions and threats by the Libyan "Coast Guard".

 In December 2018 MSF and SOS Méditerranée were forced to end operations of the Aquarius, at that date the last remaining vessel supported by MSF.
 This came after attacks by EU states that stripped the vessel of its registration and produced criminal accusations against MSF.
 Up to then 80,000 people had been rescued or assisted since the beginning of the mission.
 Operations resumed with Ocean Viking in July 2019, but the ship was seized in Sicily in July 2020.
 In May 2021, MSF returned to refugee rescue operations in the Mediterranean with a new vessel, the Geo Barents.
 Within a month this resulted in the rescue of some 400 people.
 In December 2024 MSF announced the suspension of further operations of the vessel.
-During the 2023 and 2024, due to bureaucratic blockages by the Italian government, it had spent some 160 days in port.
-In November 2025, the 20m-long vessel Oyvon began in service as a replacement for the larger Geo Barents, with a crew of 10 MSF activists under the German flag.
+During 2023 and 2024, due to bureaucratic blockages by the Italian government, it had spent some 160 days in port.
+In November 2025, the 20m-long vessel Oyvon entered service as a replacement for the larger Geo Barents, with a crew of 10 MSF activists under the German flag.